yiyuke/pairui-mvp/README.md

-# PairUI Platform MVP
+# PairUI

-A platform connecting designers and developers for collaborative projects.
+PairUI is a collaborative platform that connects designers and developers for project work.
+Designers can apply for missions created by developers, submit their Figma designs, and receive feedback, while developers can create missions, review applications, and provide ratings.

 ## Features